-For the non-divers, the idea of a slug-like bottom dweller may seem a little boring or uninteresting, but they would be mistaken!!
+For the non-divers, the idea of a slug-like bottom-dweller may seem a little boring or uninteresting, but they would be mistaken!!
 For us divers, the picture is painted very differently.
 Nudibranchs are little wonders of the ocean that many experienced scuba divers love to see.
-While these small colourful critters can grow up to about 12 inches (30 cm) long with the smallest being less than ¼-inch long (4 mm).

-Ranging in extraordinary colours and striking forms, nudibranchs tend to give off a small and helpless vibe, but studies show them to be quite the contrary.
-Over 3,000 different species of these small creatures have been discovered to date with more being found and identified worldwide every single day.
+Ranging in extraordinary colors and striking forms, nudibranchs tend to give off a little and helpless vibe, but studies show them to be quite the contrary.
+Over 3,000 different species of these tiny creatures have been discovered to date with more being found and identified worldwide every single day.

 8. Pygmy Seahorse

-Pygmy seahorses are not only the smallest of all seahorses but are one of the most popular subjects for the marco photographers.
-This little critters are extremely hard to see, but if you are lucky enough to be able to find them and get a picture, please be aware that they do not actually have eyelids and are therefore very sensitive to light!
+Pygmy seahorses are not only the smallest known of all seahorses but are one of the most popular subjects for the macro photographers.
+Because of this animals’ small size, they are extremely hard to see, but if you are lucky enough to be able to find them and get a picture, please be aware that they do not actually have eyelids and are therefore very sensitive to light!